” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 are “

-”, which are all even numbers.
+”, which is the set of all even numbers.

 and

-divide all integers, so their multiples are all integers.
+are all integers.
 All integers except

 divide